Wachemanston/Reconstruction-and-Synthesis-of-Lidar-Point-Clouds-of-Spray/README.md

 ManipulationCheckConfig=../Config/ManipulationCheck.txt
 DefaultFilter=
 ```
 Create Plugins folder under Assets folder.
 Then create symbolic links for the 4 submodules installed eariler to (or copy to) the Assets/Plugins folder (i.e. `SpraySimulation/Assets`).
-The corresponding links show in table 3.
+The linking commands show in table 3.

 Next, use Unity open this folder(i.e. SpraySimulation/).